fadedled/seta-gx/README.md

-# Sata GX
+# Seta GX

-**_Sata GX_** is an experimental Sega Saturn emulator for the Wii.
+**_Seta GX_** is an experimental Sega Saturn emulator for the Wii.
 The original Yabause Wii port was heavily modified and simplified.
 A couple of improvements (namely CHD support and SCU emulation) come from devmiyax's [Yaba Sanshiro](https://github.com/devmiyax/yabause).
 The main speed improvement comes from hardware accelerated rendering by using some tricks of the Hollywood GPU.

 This software is licensed under the GNU General Public License v2, available at: http://www.gnu.org/licenses/gpl-2.0.txt This requires any released modifications to be licensed similarly, and to have the source available.